Hennamann/Live-Chat-Question-Flagger/README.md

 View the lowerthird at http://localhost:8080/lowerthird.

+The app does not check your configured channel for a livestream until you visit http://localhost:8080/startyt.
+Visiting that page will start the YouTube API which will attempt to find your livestream trough yout channel.
+When your stream is over you have to manually stop the app by visting this page: http://localhost:8080/stopyt.

+### Running The App Continously

-If you want to run the app contiously you can use the node module forever:
+To run the app continously you can use [forever](https://www.npmjs.com/package/forever):

 ```sh
 npm install forever -g
 forever start index.js
 ```

-This will run the server even if you leave your ssh session.
+This will run the server even when you leave your ssh session.

-You can also use Screen, which comes with almost any Linux installation.
+You can also use Screen, which comes bundled with almost any Linux installation:

 ```sh
 screen -S server
 ```

-To detach yourself from the screen press Ctrl+A then d separately.
+To detach yourself from the screen press Ctrl+A then D separately.

 ### Start The App on Boot Using Systemd